Resources & Tools

 GoinGlobal is a tool to help students find employment abroad as well as at home.
 It features recommended sites and detailed resource descriptions for vital employment topics such as: country employment outlook, top company listings, work permit and visa regulations, resume/cv writing guidelines, and cultural advice.
 Additionally, international students will find the H1B Database particularly useful - it provides extensive and detailed access to U.S. Department of Labor H1B visa application records.

-Career Services and the UA Libraries have collaborated to provide "UA Interview Preparation" powered by InterviewStream.
+Student Engagement & Career Development and the UA Libraries have collaborated to provide "UA Interview Preparation" powered by InterviewStream.
 This resource helps students practice their interviewing skills in an interactive format.
 Students can choose from 7500+ interview questions, record the interview, and send the interview to someone else, such as yourself, for review (if they wish).
 For faculty members wishing to integrate interview preparation into their curriculum, assigning students to utilize InterviewStream is an excellent option.